Home » Practice Areas » Birth Injury Lawyer in New York » Forceps Injury Birth Injury Lawyers in New York

 What is the difference between forceps and vacuum extraction?

-Forceps and vacuum extraction are both operative vaginal delivery techniques used to assist vaginal birth when delivery is not progressing or fetal distress requires expedited delivery.
-Forceps uses metal or plastic blade-shaped instruments placed on either side of the fetal head, with the operator applying traction synchronized with maternal contractions.
-Vacuum extraction uses a soft cup attached to the fetal scalp by suction, with traction applied via a handle.
-Per NIH StatPearls Forceps Delivery (2025), forceps generally achieves a higher success rate for vaginal birth than vacuum but carries greater risk of severe maternal perineal trauma.
+Forceps uses metal blade-shaped instruments placed on either side of the fetal head, while vacuum extraction uses a soft cup attached to the fetal scalp by suction.
+Per NIH StatPearls, forceps generally achieves a higher success rate for vaginal birth than vacuum but carries greater risk of severe maternal perineal trauma.
 Neonatal injuries differ: forceps is associated with facial lacerations, facial nerve palsy, and ocular trauma, while vacuum is associated with cephalohematoma, subgaleal hemorrhage, and scalp lacerations.
 See our Vacuum Extraction practice page for vacuum-specific detail.

 What is facial nerve palsy and how does forceps cause it?